jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 There are small changes to make through OpenRefine.
 For the channel column, there are two voice in and merged the voice in section concluding 828 rows.
 I also narrowed down the category by merging zones to zoning, walk-in to walk in, and signal flasher to signal flash.
+Through google sheets filter, I found some blank and /N in few sections.
+I added /N in service request id 202457133382 address section because it was blank.
+I also added Bylaw Services in property standards - grass long/weeds based on original document provided by City of Ottawa.

 A screen capture of my dataset:
 <img src="import-screen-capture2.png"/>